Visual data representation is the most user-friendly way to deliver your information.

 - How simple is your task?
 Will Google Maps or Bing maps help you?

 - Does your task require complicated calculations?
-ESRI’s ArcGIS may be the best way to display world around you.
+ESRI’s ArcGIS may be the best way to display the world around you.

 Now, let’s go a little deeper and find our answers.